soliverit/depc_nsga2/README.md

 `--threads` Number of concurrent processses

+`--recurrent-step` The number of times results are fed back into the processor.

 ### Data format
 In the example using results created by https://github.com/soliverit/depc_emulator using the Building and Retrofit base classes, each row has three key component: